dsrobertson/onlineFDR/README.md

 ## Introduction
-This package allows users to control the false discovery rate for online hypothesis testing, where hypotheses arrive sequentially in a stream, as presented by Javanmard and Montanari (2015, 2018) and Ramdas et al. (2017).
+This package allows users to control the false discovery rate for online hypothesis testing, where hypotheses arrive sequentially in a stream, as presented by Javanmard and Montanari (2015, 2018) and Ramdas et al.
+(2017, 2018).
 In this framework, a null hypothesis is rejected based only on the previous decisions, as the future p-values and the number of hypotheses to be tested are unknown.

 ## Installation
-To install the onlineFDR package in R, please run the following code:
+To install the latest (development) version of the onlineFDR package in R, please run the following code:
 ```{r}
 library(devtools)
 install_github("dsrobertson/onlineFDR")